Hyle-org/examples/ticket-app/README.md

 cargo run -- --contract-name ticket-app --user alice.id buy-ticket
 ```

-You will get an error while executing the TicketApp program: `Execution failed !
-Program output: Insufficient balance`.
-This is because Alice has a balance of 10 and the ticket costs 15.
+Alice has insufficient balance, so the buy-ticket blob will have a failure proof and the node will print

+> INFO hyle::node_state ⛈️  Settled tx [...] has failed

 ### Executing the Project Locally in Development Mode